sergio-gn/shortcuts/README.md

 # shortcuts
-## Shortcuts that I use the most on daily basis
+## Shortcuts that I use the most on a daily basis

 * Select Repetitive Element CTRL + D
 * Every Repetitive Occurrencies CTRL + SHIFT + L